skellis46/slipbox/pressure, stress and strain - the body in time.md

 - can't talk about pressure, stress without talking about time (transition to next section)
 - Geological time and pressure.
 The sense of time in the stress equation

+- Ketamine.
+To render another body useless.

-### zoom into the now: presence and body-based practices
+### zoom in: presence, body-based practices and now

 - explain why relevant
 - how related to research